PEER-REVIEWED PUBLICATIONS

 Covarrubias., R., Laiduc, G., Quinteros, K., & Arreaga, J. (2023).
 Lessons on servingness from mentoring program leaders at a Hispanic Serving Institution.
 Journal of Leadership, Equity, and Research, 9(2), 1-17.

 Remache, L., Jackson, M., Ramirez, G., Covarrubias, R., & Son, J. (2023).
 The impact of a tailored psychologically-wise intervention on academic outcomes during COVID-19.
-Forthcoming in Understanding Interventions.
+Understanding Interventions, 14(1), 1-21.

 Valle, I., Quinteros, K., & Covarrubias, R. (2023).
 Security as servingness: Examining links between food insecurity and performance at a Hispanic-serving Institution.
 Journal of Diversity in Higher Education.
 Advance online publication.